cstjean/ScikitLearn.jl/docs/README_text.md

 To install ScikitLearn.jl, run `Pkg.add("ScikitLearn")` at the REPL.

-To import Python models (optional), ScikitLearn.jl requires [the scikit-learn Python library](http://scikitlearnjl.readthedocs.io/en/latest/models/#installation).
+To import Python models (optional), ScikitLearn.jl requires [the scikit-learn Python library](http://scikitlearnjl.readthedocs.io/en/latest/models/#installation), which should be installed automatically when needed.
 Most of the examples import [PyPlot.jl](https://github.com/stevengj/PyPlot.jl)

 ## Documentation